 In one of the gutsiest performances in recent sports history, Keselowski picked up his final two victories along with two more top-three finishes in a four race stretch immediately after breaking a bone in his left ankle during a testing incident at Road Atlanta in early August.
 This earned him the 2011 Dale Earnhardt Tough Driver Award by The Sporting News, and the respect of everyone in the garage.

-Though he wasn’t able to defend his driver’s championship in the NNS, Keselowski continued to produce at a high level in the No. 22 Discount Tire Dodge Charger in 2011.
-He earned five wins and four poles in 29 races as he scored his 17th career NNS victory.
-Still, it was his impressive performance at the NSCS level as the season wore on that made 2011 so special.
+Though he wasn’t able to defend his driver’s championship in the NASCAR Nationwide Series, Keselowski continued to produce at a high level in the No. 22 Discount Tire Dodge Charger in 2011.
+He earned five wins and four poles in 29 races as he scored his 17th career NASCAR Nationwide Series victory.
+Still, it was his impressive performance at the NASCAR Sprint Cup level as the season wore on that made 2011 so special.

 In 2012, Keselowski and Wolfe picked up right where they left off as they entered the season with confidence and the knowledge that the Miller Lite team was a championship caliber unit over the second half of the 2011 season.
 With many of the same parts in place and another year of experience under their belts, the Miller Lite team hit the ground running out of the gate and never looked back.
-Keselowski recorded a personal best five wins at Bristol, Talladega, Kentucky, Chicago, and Dover in addition to 13 top-five finishes and 23 top-ten finishes on his way to securing Penske Racing's first ever NSCS Championship.
+Keselowski recorded a personal best five wins at Bristol, Talladega, Kentucky, Chicago, and Dover in addition to 13 top-five finishes and 23 top-ten finishes on his way to securing Team Penske's first ever NASCAR Sprint Cup Series Championship.

-Keselowski also found continued success on the NNS as he secured three wins, 11 top-five finishes, 14 top-ten finishes, and one pole in 21 races and showed his versatility by competing in 6 NCWTS races in which he captured three top-five finishes and four top-ten finishes.
+Keselowski also found continued success in the NASCAR Nationwide Series as he secured three wins, 11 top-five finishes, 14 top-ten finishes, and one pole in 21 races and showed his versatility by competing in 6 NASCAR Camping World Truck Series races in which he captured three top-five finishes and four top-ten finishes.

-Keselowski enters 2013 looking to repeat as the NSCS champion behind the wheel of the No. 2 Miller Lite Ford Fusion and continue his impressive production in both NNS and NCWTS competition.
-He will also return to race the No. 22 Discount Tire Ford Mustang as he will share the 2010 NNS championship ride with Penske Racing teammates Joey Logano and young gun Ryan Blaney, his protégé who also drives for Keselowski’s team in the NCWTS.
-The NASCAR champion will also compete in select races throughout the NCWTS season in the No. 19 Draw-Tite / Reese Towpower Ford F-Series.
+Keselowski is as hungry as ever to prove that last season was an anomaly.
+He’ll get that opportunity in 2014 as he returns to drive the No. 2 Miller Lite Ford Fusion with two new key partners on board in Alliance Truck Parts and Wurth.
+Keselowski will also return to race the No. 22 Discount Tire / Hertz / Snap-on Ford Mustang as he will share the 2010 NASCAR Nationwide Series championship ride with Team Penske teammates Joey Logano and young gun Ryan Blaney, his protégé who also drives for Brad Keselowski Racing in the NASCAR Camping World Truck Series.
+The NASCAR champion will also compete in select races throughout the NASCAR Camping World Truck Series season in the No. 19 Draw-Tite / Reese Towpower Ford F-150.